javalent/fantasy-statblocks/README.md

 If [Advanced Options](#show-advanced-options) is turned on, you also have the ability to provide a `Dice Callback` function to the block.
 This allows you to parse the property string for the _exact_ dice roll you want.

 The callback function will receive the `plugin`, `monster` and `property` parameters.

+## Adding a Layout to the Plugin

+Layouts can be added to the plugin by opening a pull request.

+You should add a new layouts file in the [layouts](src/layouts) folder and add the layout to the [layout index](src/layouts/index.ts) file's `DefaultLayout` export.

 # Settings